 Secure Futures was pleased to contribute $50,000, which included a grant from the U.S. Department of Energy’s Sunshot program.

 After fundraising money to buy equipment, students continued to take the lead on their DIY solar installation project.

 I should explain that, when we call this a DIY project, we use the word “yourself” in “Do It Yourself” very loosely.
 Installing solar panels involves getting up on a roof and working with electricity, which is usually best left to trained professionals.
 As they say on TV, don’t try this at home.

 But with proper planning and guidance, EMU’s solar barn raising was successful.

 Students drove the project with passion, but consulted with experts from Secure Futures, JZ Engineering, and EMU’s own facility managers to make sure the project went forward safely and effectively.

 Students also organized the installation day, gathering 70 volunteers to get the project done.
 Volunteers included students, university staff, and community members as well as professional solar installers from Secure Futures.

 To entice college students and community members to volunteer to install solar panels on a roof at starting 8 am on a Saturday morning, the first 50 volunteers were promised an event t-shirt, with design and printing donated by Secure Futures.
+Using a technique similar to the Houston screen printers, the personalized design was printed with a sun and personalized text.
 The shirts read: “What do you call a massive solar spill?
 A nice day at the EMU Barnraising.”

 3. Design the Solar Array